harshitabhambhani/100-days-verification-challenge/day-14/README.md

 # 100 Days Verification Challenge - Day 14 - Pipelining hazards

-## 1. Different Types of Pipelining Hazards
+## 1. Explain the different types pipelining hazards with examples (Structural, Control, Data hazards)

 Pipelining hazards are conditions that prevent the next instruction in the instruction stream from executing during its designated clock cycle.
 There are three main types of hazards: